PacificBiosciences/PacBioFileFormats/BAM.rst

 (PacBio-internal mode) where it will emit the full lossless kinetic features.

-Similarly, PulseWidth will *not* be included in the BAM file in the default production instrument configuration, but it will be available in "PacBio-internal instrument" mode.

 The lossy encoding for IPD and pulsewidth values into the available 256 codepoints is as follows (**codec v1**):